SegFaultAX/mkbernard.com/source/_posts/2014-06-07-graffiti-a-python-library-for-declarative-computation.markdown

 The first obvious issue with our `stats` function is it's doing everything.
-This might be perfectly reasonable and easy to understand when the number of things it's doing are small and well-defined, but as the requirements change, this function will likely become increasingly brittle.
+This might be perfectly reasonable and easy to understand when the number of things it's doing is small and well-defined, but as the requirements change, this function will likely become increasingly brittle.
 As a first step, we might refactor the above code into the following smaller functions: